Gunmen kidnap Ondo varsity lecturer, demand N10m ransom - New Telegraph

-Gunmen suspected to be kidnappers have abducted a lecturer of Adekunle Ajasin University, Akungba-Akoko, AAUA, Ondo State.
+Gunmen suspected to be kidnappers have abducted a lecturer of the Adekunle Ajasin University, Akungba- Akoko, AAUA, Ondo State.

 Adinlewa was said to be on his way from Akungba to visit his family at Ikere in Ekiti State when the gunmen waylaid him on the road.